Andonrai/Sasuke-Blog-Site/content/posts/slash-commands-updates.md

 - `Note:` The Economy category will have a separate update as it will become the main Bot system and a separate explanation is required.

+# Permissions

+- For the forward slash commands to work correctly you must reinvite the bot with the following Link: https://discord.com/oauth2/authorize?client_id=629470421724561408&scope=bot+applications.commands&permissions=285599830

 ---